gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-Reads.md

 >  SQL Server Execution Times: CPU time = 7294 ms,  elapsed time = 7178 ms.

-So roughly 7 seconds to execute and our biggest hit on reads is 799999 on the Posts table and 121 on Users.
-Let's start on the small but easy low hanging fruit.
+So roughly 7 seconds to execute the query with our biggest hit on reads being 799999 on the Posts table and 121 on Users.
+Let's start on the small but easy low hanging fruit....

 ## Lightweight Covering Index ##
-The user table is currently scanning the clustered index to get the DisplayUsername, because the clustered index contains all the fields it's having to read data we don't need, we can create a lightweight covering index with just Id and an include on DisplayName.
+The user table is currently scanning the clustered index to get the DisplayUsername, because the clustered index contains all the fields it's having to read data we don't need, we can create a lightweight covering index with just Id and an include on DisplayName to stop the query reading any pages with data in them that it doesn't need.

 {% highlight sql %}
 CREATE NONCLUSTERED INDEX ndx_user_id_include_displayname